 Can you poop with a tampon in?

 You can.
 It’s a little bit different as the rectum is right along your vagina.
-If you have a big poop, it is possible it may dislodge your tampon and you need to put a new one in.
+If you have a big bowel movement it is possible it may dislodge your tampon and you need to put a new one in.
 Bearing down when you’re constipated can also move tampons.
 However, a tampon will not stop you from pooping.

 How long can I leave a tampon in for?